-- Independence among separate communicators - Independence with p-to-point in same comm. - Although coll. may be implemented on top of p-to-p. - Collectives are serialized over a communicator - Obvious consequence of the semantics - Same actual call order from every process in the communicator - Serialization is not synchronization - Blocking behaviour = after the call, local completion is granted and buffer / parameters are free to be reused - Globally, the collective may still be ongoing (and vice versa) - Example: broadcast on a binary support tree may complete on root process long before it is done - Only the MPI_Barrier is granted to synchronize - Serialization is a source of deadlocks
+- Independence among separate communicators - Independence with any p-to-point in same comm. - Although collectives may be implemented on top of p-topoint, e.g. by using a separate set of tags - Collectives are serialized over a communicator - Obvious consequence of the semantics - Collectives must share the same actual call order from every process in the communicator - Serialization is not synchronization - Blocking behaviour = after the call, local completion is granted and buffer / parameters are free to be reused - Globally, the collective may still be ongoing (and vice versa) - Example: broadcast on a binary support tree may complete on root process long before it is done - p-to-point primitives are concurrent with collective op.s - Only MPI_Barrier is granted to synchronize - Serialization is a source of deadlocks